Plugin Estimation of Smooth Optimal Transport Maps: Efficient Statistical Inference for Wasserstein Distances

-The variance $\sigma_\rho^2$ is positive if and only if $\phi_0$ and $\psi_0$ are non-constant, which is equivalent to $T_0$ being different than the identity map.
-Thus, the distributional limits in Theorem~\ref{thm:clt} are non-degenerate whenever $P \neq Q$.
-When $P = Q$, it could already have been deduced from Lemma~\ref{lem:wavelet_wasserstein} that, for instance, the correct scaling for the process $W_2^2(\hat P_n\sbc, Q)$ is of larger order than $\sqrt n$, and we leave open the question of obtaining limit laws under this~regime.
+The variance $\sigma_\rho^2$ is positive if and only if $\phi_0$ and $\psi_0$ are non-constant, thus the distributional limits in Theorem~\ref{thm:clt} are non-degenerate whenever $P \neq Q$.
+When $P = Q$, it could already have been deduced from Lemma~\ref{lem:wavelet_wasserstein} that, for instance, the correct scaling for $W_2^2(\hat P_n\sbc, Q)$ is of larger order than $\sqrt n$.
+We leave open the question of obtaining limit laws under this~regime.